Biting the Bullet

 in today, and we were wrong.
 But I'd still rather have a page-size

-screen for most of what I do on a computer; my smartphone
+screen and a keyboard appropriate for touch-typing for most of what I do on a computer; my smartphone

 only for when I am

 on the go.

 I am composing this article on a desktop with full keyboard and big

 monitor, and I would never consider doing it on a smartphone.

 certainly knew that cellular technology was being worked on.
 The

 cellular mobile architecture was invented at Bell Labs, and I regularly

 took coffee break with the head of the Mobile Systems Studies